 Lenders take a close look at all mortgage applicants before they approve them for a home loan.
 In British Columbia, you’ll need a minimum score of 680 if you plan to apply for a conventional mortgage.
 Lenders within this sphere want to see a credit score of at least 680 in order to minimize their risk of lending out funds for a home loan.
 The higher your credit score, the higher your chances of securing a mortgage in British Columbia.

-Any scores less than this will make it much more difficult to get approved.
+Any scores less than this will make it much more difficult to get approved in British Columbia.
 Even if your lender did approve your mortgage application, you would likely be offered less favourable terms and be charged a much higher interest rate compared to borrowers with a high credit score.
 If your credit score is currently less than 680, you may want to consider taking a few months to improve your score.
 This will make it easier for you to get approved for a mortgage with favourable terms and rates.

-Alternative Mortgage Options For Bad Credit Consumers
+Alternative Mortgage Options For Bad Credit Consumers in British Columbia

 What if your credit score isn’t as high as it could be?
 What if this is hindering you from getting approved for a conventional mortgage?